 LINEAGE: "ONLY MOVES FORWARD"

-Nearly a century before its transformation to the 80th TC (TASS) on October 1, 2008, it was originally constituted as Headquarters, 80th Infantry Division in the National Army, August 5, 1917.
+Nearly a century before its transformation to the 80th TC (TASS) on October 1, 2008, it was originally constituted as Headquarters, 80th Division in the National Army, August 5, 1917.

 Made up primarily of draftees from Virginia, West Virginia, and Pennsylvania, the new division was nicknamed the “Blue Ridge Division.”
 The unit shoulder patch reflects this tradition with three mountain peaks representing these three states.